-Of the three plans, only that proposed by the Administration would lead to a more efficient allocation of capital, j.e., one that is less biased toward high-income housing and away from corporate structures.
+Of the three plans, only that proposed by the Administration would lead to a more efficient allocation of capital, i.e., one that is less biased toward high-income housing and away from corporate structures.
 The current efficiency loss would be roughly halved.
 The Treasury plan, while equating hurdle rates across corporate assets, would greatly increase the current efficiency loss at positive inflation rates by stimulating additional overinvestment in housing.
-The increases in the loss would be roughly 50% at 5% inflation and nearly 100% at 10% inflation.
-The House bill, too, would increase the efficiency loss, and for the same reason, but the increase would be a smaller 25 to 40% at inflation rates between 3 and 10%.
+The increases in the loss would be roughly 50 percent at 5 percent inflation and nearly 100 percent at 10 percent inflation.
+The House bill, too, would increase the efficiency loss, and for the same reason, but the increase would be a smaller 25 to 40 percent at inflation rates between 3 and 10 percent.